Linux Kernel: New Vulnerability! Vulnerability allows privilege escalation - Breaking Latest News

-The Federal Office for Security in der Informationstechnik (BSI) published a security advisory for Linux kernels on June 30th, 2023.
-The operating systems UNIX and Linux as well as the product Open Source Linux Kernel are affected by the vulnerability.
+The Federal Office for Security in der Informationstechnik (BSI) published a security advisory for Linux kernels on July 3rd, 2023.
+The Linux operating system and the product Open Source Linux Kernel are affected by the vulnerability.

-The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Github Advisory Database (Stand: 29.06.2023).
+The latest manufacturer recommendations regarding updates, workarounds and security patches for this vulnerability can be found here: Github Security Advisory (Stand: 02.07.2023).

 CVSS Base Score: 7,8